andrealo20/stackbound/README.md

 [`cargo-call-stack`](https://github.com/japaric/cargo-call-stack) does not
-analyse indirect calls, because the machine code alone carries no type information, and it cannot compute a whole-program maximum when exceptions are present — handlers appear as disconnected nodes in the call graph.
+analyse indirect calls, because the machine code alone carries no type information, and it cannot compute a whole-program maximum when exceptions are present, handlers appear as disconnected nodes in the call graph.
 The scripts built on GCC's `-fstack-usage` output (`avstack`, `WorstCaseStack`, `checkStackUsage`, `puncover`) have the same two gaps.